-Referring to the posted lecture slides and web searches may provide much of the information also in the books.
-However, many students find a paper copy of the book better for both studying and referencing.
+Between the library's e-book, the posted lecture slides, and web searches you should have all the materials you need.
+However, many students (and, your prof) still find a physical copy of the book better for both studying and referencing.

 Programming assignments will be graded not only for the extent to which the program produces the required results, but also for programming style.
 In particular, the programs should be well designed and self-documented with meaningful and informative comments and identifier names.
 A program which does not run might summarily get a 0.
 PLEASE compile and/or run your programs or documents immediately before submitting.
 Never make a change to the code or html file(s) and turn it in without compiling and running first.
 It is very easy to make last minute mistakes that introduce syntax errors, so checking before submitting can save you an unnecessary grade of 0.

 A special word of caution about the deadlines for programming assignments: The assignments for this class will generally require more time for completion than you might assume at first glance.
 Because certain error messages can be sparse or non-existent, significant time can be spent tracking down problems like file-permissions or files in the wrong directory (totally unrelated to the complexity of the program itself).
 Since the penalty for being late is severe, you should begin working on each assignment as soon as it is distributed.
 Allow time for unexpected problems and difficulties such as minor computer downtime.
 Keep back-up copies of your work -- computer crashes are not an acceptable excuse for late assignments!

 There will frequent summary-quizzes and occasional pop quizzes in class; fair game for these quizzes include applying concepts from recent lecture topics or reading, as well as any previous homework problems.
 (Note: “recent” lectures includes lecture material given earlier in the same class!)